intel/pmem-csi/docs/DEVELOPMENT.md

 Network ports are opened as configured in manifest files:

 - registry endpoint: typical port value 10000, used for PMEM-CSI internal communication
-- controller endpoint: typical port value 10001, used for serving CSI API
+- controller endpoint: typical port value 10001, used by the nodes for providing the serving CSI API to the PMEM-CSI controller
+- metrics endpoint: typical port values 10010 (PMEM-CSI) and 10011 (external-provisioner)
 - webhook endpoint: disabled by default, port chosen when [enabling the scheduler extensions](../README.md#enable-scheduler-extensions)

+Except for the metrics and webhook endpoint, all ports are protected via mutual TLS.
+The metrics endpoint and webhook are supposed to be easily usable and expose no confidential data, therefore TLS is not used.

 ### Local sockets